happykit/flags/package/README.md

 _Note that when you use `getFlags()` with `getStaticProps` the static generation phase has no concept of a visitor, so rollouts based on visitor information are not possible.
 You can still use `getStaticProps`, but you should also use `useFlags()` in such cases._

-_For use with `getServerSideProps` the downside is that flag changes are only shown when the page is reloaded._
+_For use with `getServerSideProps` the downside of not passing the flags through `useFlags()` is that flag changes are only shown when the page is reloaded._

 ### With disabled revalidation